igorkll/ScrapMechanicTools-ModAPIs/docs/SComputers/Libraries/gui.md

 * gobj:getLastInteractionType():number or nil - returns the type of the last interaction(1-E 2-U)
 * gobj:update() - forced redrawing of the object will occur at the next gui.draw call
 * gobj:clear(smcolor) - clears the place where the object is located with the selected color, if the color is not passed, the color of the scene will be used (if there is one)
+* gobj:setCustomStyle(function(gobj) ) - sets the function that will be used to draw the object

 ### object button
 * gbutton:setState(boolean) - sets the button state, use for buttons in toggle mode